Safety For Holidays

 - Unplug or turn off all lighted decorations before going to bed or leaving the house.

-- Keep decorations with small parts and sharp edges out of children’s reach.
-Pieces could be swallowed or inhaled.
+- Keep decorations with small parts and sharp edges out of children’s reach, as pieces could be swallowed or inhaled.

 - Avoid decorations that resemble food or candy that may tempt a child or pet to eat them.